 It’s easy to find hundreds of potential job openings online.
 Finding the right job out of those hundreds, however, might not prove as straightforward.

-For example, many career hopefuls start their job-search by focusing on specific job titles, and this works for some.
+For example, many career hopefuls start their job-search on online job boards and other platforms by focusing on specific job titles, and this works for some.
 However, experts recommend that job hunters look for openings that require specific skills.

 Once you have a good sense of your skills, you can narrow down your job search by looking for open positions that ask for those requirements.
 By doing so, it’s easier for you to match job openings with the skills and experience that you already possess.
 Furthermore, you should research companies to make sure that their corporate culture is a good fit for your identity and lifestyle.